Call for Abstracts

 This will enable you to:

-The final abstract(s) must be submitted by Friday 7 December 2018.
+Abstract submission is now closed.
 Abstracts, which do not arrive by the submission deadline, may not be considered.

 C. Multiple abstracts

 It is possible to submit more than one abstract.